Great White (2021 film): Plot

 With no provisions and only one oar, Michelle, Kaz and Charlie try to row with their hands.
-The shark returns, but Charlie to his horror realizes that there is now more than just one shark.
+The shark returns, but Charlie, to his horror, realizes that there is now more than just one shark.
 Kaz is knocked into the water, but manages to get back to the raft unhurt.
-The next day Michelle spots land but the raft has started to deflate.
-Realizing that they will surely sink and be at the mercy of both sharks, Charlie and Kaz decide to try and distract the sharks in order for Michelle to make it to land.
+The next day, Michelle spots land but the raft has started to deflate.
+Realizing that they will surely sink and be at the mercy of both sharks, Charlie and Kaz decide to try to distract the sharks in order for Michelle to make it to land.

 Kaz, who turned out to be pregnant with Charlie's child, manages to hit one of the sharks with a flare and Charlie pierces its eye and brain with his knife, killing it.
-Meanwhile, Michelle manages to get onto a rusted piece of wreck from an old shipwreck.
+Meanwhile, Michelle manages to get onto a rusted piece of debris from an old shipwreck.
 Charlie reloads the second flare and then attempts to take out the remaining shark.
-While he embraces Kaz, Kaz spots the oncoming shark.
+While embracing Charlie, Kaz spots the oncoming shark.
 Charlie turns to shoot, but misses with his flare and is attacked and killed by the shark.
 Kaz manages to escape to Michelle.
-The great white shark approaches knocking both women into the water.
+The great white shark attacks, knocking both women into the water.
 Kaz tries to distract the shark once more while Michelle swims for the shore.

 Kaz hides in the damaged shipwreck as the shark attacks and it becomes ensnared in some metal.
-Kaz unable to reach her breathing equipment drifts into unconsciousness and almost drowns.
+Kaz, unable to reach her breathing equipment, drifts into unconsciousness and almost drowns.
 But before she succumbs, Michelle returns and manages to revive Kaz with mouth to mouth.
 Kaz springs into action and manages to dislodge some of the structure impaling the shark and killing it.
 Both Kaz and Michelle swim to the shore and reflect on their escape.